 I first came across the Fit for Life book from a fellow traveller in Mexico on one of our family holiday camping trips.
 At the time.
 I was a young teenager carrying around an extra ten pounds that I was happy to lose if I could and knew how to, so I picked up the Fit for Life Diet book and started reading.

 From the moment I picked it up, I couldn’t put it down.
 I remember staying up throughout the night reading the book by candlelight in my tent, feeling so excited about the principles of food combining for weight loss.

 While I ate a healthy diet, I was not practicing food combining and the other core principles in the Fit for Life book, so I was excited to test the weight loss tips.
 To my surprise, the 10 pounds of excess weight dropped away within a month.

-• To practice food combining for weight loss by never mixing a protein with starch
+- To practice food combining for weight loss by never mixing animal protein foods with starch

-By following these core principles, I was able to lose weight, but as a result, I also felt more CONFIDENT in my body, which is huge for a teenager, or anyone for that matter.
-So often, it is not about weight loss as much as it is about our confidence and how we feel in our bodies.
+By following these core principles, I lost weight, but as a result, I also felt more CONFIDENT in my body, which is huge for a teenager, or anyone for that matter.
+So often, it is not about weight loss but about our confidence and how we feel in our bodies.

 The benefits of raw food for weight loss